 Science Paper Acknowledgements

-The SALT semester definitions are:
+The revised SALT semester definitions are now:

 The altitude restrictions on SALT (47º to 59º) place observing constraints in terms of instantaneous sky access in Hour Angle and Declination, which is shown in the so-called SALT “toilet seat” diagram in Figure 1.
 Only objects inside the annular region are observable by SALT at any given time.